Program Director, Varsity Head Coach

 Assistant Program Director, Varsity Assistant Coach

 Blomgren joined the Upper Arlington coaching staff in 2020 after serving two seasons as varsity assistant at The Wellington School.
 During his time on the Wellington staff, his teams made consecutive district semifinal appearances.
+He was also previously on staff for The Ohio State Women’s Club team, where he helped lead the squad to its second of back-to-back national championships in 2019.

 Prior to joining the UA Girls Soccer staff in 2020, Zavodny coached the Bishop Watterson High School varsity squad for eight seasons, leading the team to 83 wins.
 Her teams earned a spot in the District Final in four of her eight seasons and made the Regional Semifinals in 2013.
 Bishop Watterson never failed to capture a league championship during her tenure, finishing with a